MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 While the primary focus is [Reliability](/azure/architecture/framework/#reliability), other pillars of the Well-Architected Framework&mdash;[Peformance Efficiency](/azure/architecture/framework/scalability/), [Operational Excellence](/azure/architecture/framework/devops/), [Security](/azure/architecture/framework/security/), and [Cost Optimization](/azure/architecture/framework/cost/), are equally important for building and operating a mission-critical workload on Azure at-scale.

-A common approach for mission-critical workload is a globally distributed and highly scalable architecture.
+A common approach is a globally distributed and highly scalable architecture.
 However, achieving high reliability comes at a development cost and may not be justifiable for every workload.
 So, we highly recommend that design decisions are driven by business requirements but informed by the opinionated guidance provided in this section.

 ## What are the key design areas?